 Bear in mind that even if the marketplace selling your book has a large customer base, that doesn’t mean their customers will find or choose your eBook.
 Those platforms have millions of books on them!

 Many authors on these platforms find they still have to do eBook marketing.
-They create social media posts, write blog posts, strive to increase SEO (search engine optimization) and even pay for ads.
+They still have to create social media posts, write blog posts, strive to increase SEO (search engine optimization) and even pay for ads.
 All just to get people to buy their book on a marketplace that takes an additional cut of their profits.

 The best way to make money selling eBooks is finding ways to keep as much or your revenue as possible.

 💰 Keep more of your revenue! ➡️ Self-publish. 💪

 Many entrepreneurs are instead self-publishing eBooks on their own website.
 This way they can manage their brand, their website style, and (best of all) keep all their sales revenue.

 As far as the convenience factor goes, sure marketplace platforms seem easy, but it’s not hard to do it yourself. 👀